GongT/baobao/@idlebox/node/docs/node.api.md

 // @public (undocumented)
 export function commmandInPathSync(cmd: string, alterExt?: string[]): string | undefined;

+// Warning: (ae-missing-release-tag) "createTempFolder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createTempFolder(path: string): void;

 // Warning: (ae-missing-release-tag) "deleteEnvironment" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)